 Why is Team Building SO Important?

 Sometimes, team building activities can get polluted by the attitude your employees have towards the words “we’re going to go on a team building day”.
-Traditionally, this means a whole weekend of long words you don’t understand, skills you’ll never use and trying to make awkward small talk with Paul from HR.
-However, if it’s done correctly, team building is a significantly important part of an organisation.
+Traditionally, this means a whole day of long words you don’t understand, skills that you’ll never use and trying to make awkward small talk with Paul from HR.
+However, if it’s done correctly, team building exercises are a significantly important part of an organisation.
 If you’re stuck thinking why is team building so important, we’re here to give you the top reasons why, and how you can achieve it much better.

 Boosting Team Performance

 So why is team building so important?
-The main reason any employer decides to hold team bonding activities is to improve and strengthen team relationships.
+The main reason any employer decides to hold team building activities is to improve and strengthen team relationships.
 Team performance balances on how well your employees know and utilise each other’s strengths, weaknesses and unique qualities.
 By taking your team out of a working environment, learning about one another is a lot easier and more natural for everyone.
+And from this people will learn each other’s strengths and weaknesses and will be able to manipulate them into daily work.

 Celebration & Motivation

-If you already have a strong team that know each other well, why is team building so important still?
-Team bonding activities can also be a way of celebrating and rewarding your team for all their hard work.
-Take them out to a meal at Christmas and have them bond over a few drinks or treat them to a unique escape rooms team building experience.
-This will show your appreciation for their work and motivate them to continue being productive.
+If you already have a strong team that know each other well, why is team building still so important?
+Team building activities can also be a way of celebrating and rewarding your team for all their hard work.
+Take them out to a meal at Christmas and have them bond over a few drinks or treat them to a unique escape rooms experience.
+This will show your appreciation for their work and motivate them to continue being productive knowing that they get recognition for it.

 Communication & Teamwork

 Above all, team building activities and events opens up lines of communication that would be impossible through day-to-day work.
-Often, people are a lot more confident and imaginative with people they are comfortable with, so taking your team out of the work environment and into a casual one is really usual and important.
+Often, people are a lot more confident and imaginative with people they are comfortable with.
+So taking your team out of the work environment and into a casual one to break down the barriers some individuals may have is really quite important.
+By picking an activity that highlights communication like the Smartphone City Treasure Hunt will allow everybody to understand the importance.